Is Britney Spears finally stronger than yesterday?

 She shared a telling meme with her 10 million followers that read: “Don’t let others make you feel guilty for living your life.
 It’s YOUR life.
 As long as you’re not hurting anyone else, live it YOUR way.”

 Spears’ next move?
-An anticipated performance of a medley of her greatest hits and the live debut her new single “Make Me (Oooh)” at the Billboard Music Award on Sunday, May 22.
+An anticipated performance of a medley of her greatest hits at the Billboard Music Awards on Sunday, May 22.
 She will also be presented with the prestigious Millennium Award at the ceremony, an honor that has been given to artists such as Whitney Houston and Beyoncé.
 Spears' ninth studio album is expected to drop this summer.

 Want stories like these delivered straight to your inbox?
 Sign up now for the Us Weekly newsletter!